What is wet felting?

 - two elastic pieces

-Choose your colors of roving.
-My daughter loves bright colors so we chose very loud colors
+Choose your colors of wool roving.
+My daughter loves bright colors so we chose very bright and loud colors.

 Brainstorm your ideas. what do you want to say?
 What do you want to express or think about while you are felting?
 In this case my daughter was playing with the idea of balloons and candy.